 GHP Kids may offer additional services and care options as added benefits to its enrollees.
 These benefits are not sponsored by CHIP and are provided solely by GHP Kids.
-If you have questions relating to the additional benefits provided by GHP Kids, you can call GHP Kids Member Services at 866-621-5235 (PA Relay 711) and someone will assist you.
+If you have questions about the added benefits provided by GHP Kids, call GHP Kids customer care at 866-621-5235 (PA Relay 711).

-- Certified health coaches: The coaches help manage a variety of conditions with unlimited coaching sessions on topics such as weight control, blood sugar, tobacco use and stress. - Online education workshops: Our online wellness portal offers a personalized experience for wellness education.
-Your child can join in workshops such as handwashing, mindfulness and nutrition, sync activity trackers and work with the mobile app. - Health programs: Age-specific, hands-on interactive programs are fun for kids and motivate them to improve their health. - Challenges: Kids learn health habits through individual and team challenges based on exercise, nutrition, sleep and more. - Presentations: Virtual presentations offer families 20- to 30-minute sessions on a variety of health, safety and wellness topics. - Neighborly: Get connected to free and reduced-cost programs and services for a range of needs such as food, transportation and housing.
-For resources available in your community, visit NeighborlyPA.com. - Tel-A-Nurse hotline: Call the toll-free hotline at 877-543-5061 24/7 to talk to a nurse about your non-emergency health issues. - Back-to-school programs and education
+- Incentive program: Earn rewards just for keeping your child up to date on routine vaccines, dental visits and health screenings.
+Once your child completes these healthy activities, you'll earn a gift card.
+To learn more about our member rewards or if you have questions, call GHP Kids Member Rewards customer care at 866-847-1216 (PA Relay 711) and someone will assist you. - Certified health coaches: Coaches (for age 18 only) help participants build healthy habits and manage a variety of conditions with unlimited coaching sessions on topics such as maintaining a healthy weight, practicing mindfulness, nutrition, physical activity, and tobacco use. - Online education: Enjoy a personalized wellness experience for 13+ years of age through our online wellness portal where your child can participate in educational resources.
+Geisinger has fun, interactive resources designed for your family with access to nutritional tips, exercise ideas and ways to create healthy habits.
+You can also sync activity trackers and have mobile app and device integration. - Health programs: Age-specific, hands-on interactive programs are fun for kids and motivate them to improve their health. - Challenges: Kids learn healthy habits through individual and team challenges based on exercise, nutrition, sleep and more. - Presentations: Virtual presentations offer families 20- to 30-minute sessions on a variety of health, safety and wellness topics. - Neighborly: Get connected to free and reduced-cost programs and services through an online platform and app that address a variety of social needs like food, transportation, support networks, childcare, housing, health education, financial assistance and more.
+For resources available in your community, visit neighborlypa.com. - Tel-A-Nurse hotline: Call the toll-free hotline at 877-543-5061 24/7 to talk to a nurse about your non-emergency health issues.